out61h/minibook/README.md

 ```
 6. Connect cell phone to computer via USB cable.
 Set connection mode to access phone filesystem.
 Copy directory with pictures to a phone `Photos` folder.

-Note: Some phones supports only JPEG images.
+**Note**: Some phones support only JPEG images.
 Some others don't support nested folders in `Photos` directory.
-So you might have to adjust appropriate  parameters in JSON config.
+So you might have to adjust appropriate  arameters in JSON config.

 ## TODO
 ```